PopovEvgeniy/fntreconstructor/readme.txt

 0.1: Initial version.
 0.2-0.5: The small changes.
-0.6: The source code is improved.
-Linux support added.
+0.6: The source code has improved.
+Linux support has been added.
-0.6.0.1: Documentation updated.
+0.6.0.1: The documentation has been updated.
 0.6.1-0.6.2: The small changes.
-0.6.3: The command-line argument handling is improved.
+0.6.3: The command-line argument handling has improved.
-0.6.3.1: The makefile updated.
+0.6.3.1: The makefile has been updated.
 0.6.4-0.6.5: The small changes.
-0.6.6-0.6.7: A small bug is fixed.
+0.6.6-0.6.7: A small bug has been fixed.
 0.6.8-0.6.9: The small changes.
-0.6.9.1-0.6.9.2: The makefile updated.
+0.6.9.1-0.6.9.2: The makefile has been updated.
-0.6.9.3: Documentation updated.
+0.6.9.3: The documentation has been updated.
 0.7-0.7.2: The small changes.
-0.7.3: Visual C++ support improved.
+0.7.3: Visual C++ support has improved.
-0.7.3.1: Documentation updated.
+0.7.3.1: The documentation has been updated.
 0.7.4: The small changes.
-0.7.4.1: Documentation updated.
+0.7.4.1-0.7.4.2: The documentation has been updated.